- Original PM: Copy / Pasted the first part as well -

 Adding detail to material these days is not done in the diffuse, but in the specular map.
 This can be done in any way, from adding external texture overlays to creating scratches by yourself with a 1px/2px brush tool.
 This is the best way is to highlight the details of a weapon in a newer engine, but we are going to do something different for the Xray engine.

-As we don't have a specular map, only a shadowmap (IIRC a cavity or AOmap) and inverted RGB-normalmap (not a bumb map at all) we are going to practise a new technique I created for the S.T.A.L.K.E.R. series.
+As we don't have a 'real' specular map (it is stored in the red channel of the _bump), only a shadowmap (IIRC a cavity or AOmap) and inverted RGB-normalmap (actually not a bumb map at all) we are going to practise a new technique I created for the S.T.A.L.K.E.R. series.
 I don't take credit for this, as many people could have done it before me, but I call it Alpha Transparent Specular Mapping.
-The Xray determines specularity on base of the transparency in the diffuse map, with the shadow maps projected on top of that.
+The Xray engine determines specularity on both base of the transparency in the diffuse map (alpha) AND the red channel inverted RGB-normal, with the shadow maps projected on top of that.
 If your shadow map is incorrect and your diffuse is alpha channeled, expect some really, really weird artefacts!
 But if your shadow is good, matches your normal, and you applied the above mentioned technique, you will see an amazing result in-game.

 How to apply ATSM?
 Well, there are various techniques. (*This is the last step in texturing! you apply this AFTER flattening the image and creating normals!)